GDGHongKong/Flutter-Study-Group/.github/ISSUE_TEMPLATE/submit-your-lightning-talk.md

 - We wouldn't reject any submission if the content meet public sector ethics.
 - Each study group event may have max 4 lightning talks.
 - The more 👍 the higher priority to be scheduled if there are multiple talks at the same time.
+- We will mark the issue with "confirmed" and the date label if the we have accepted the talk request; will matk "wontfix" label if the talk request is rejected.

 Actions:
 1. Please complete the required input in English or Chinese.